kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 Recall that the prediction interval for :math:`\hat{y}` from a new x measurement :math:`x_\text{new}` is given by: :math:`\hat{y}_i \pm c_t \sqrt{V\{\hat{y}_i\}}` where :math:`\mathcal{V}\{\hat{y}_i\} = S_E^2\left(1 + \dfrac{1}{n} + \dfrac{(x_i - \bar{\mathrm{x}})^2}{\sum_j{\left( x_j - \bar{\mathrm{x}} \right)^2}}\right)`

 Again, this is tedious to calculate by hand.
-For example, to get the 90% prediction intervals (PI).
+For example, to get the 90% prediction intervals:

 .. code-block:: s